iron-software/IronPdfJava.Examples/examples/file-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/file-to-pdf/>***

-IronPDF enables the conversion of HTML files from local or network directories.
-To perform this conversion, utilize the method `PdfDocument.renderHtmlFileAsPdf`, as demonstrated in the example provided.
+IronPDF offers the capacity to convert HTML files, whether stored locally or on a network path, into PDF documents.
+This is achieved through the use of the `PdfDocument.renderHtmlFileAsPdf` method, as illustrated below.

-Once executed successfully, the `PdfDocument.renderHtmlFileAsPdf` method will generate a new `PdfDocument` object that encapsulates the contents of the HTML file located at the specified path.
-This method also ensures that all related assets within the HTML file, such as stylesheets, scripts, and images, are correctly rendered within their respective contexts in the file.
+Upon successful execution, the `PdfDocument.renderHtmlFileAsPdf` method will produce a new `PdfDocument` object that encapsulates the content from the HTML file at the specified location.
+This method also ensures that all relative assets referred within the HTML, like paths to stylesheets, scripts, and images, are accurately represented within the PDF in the same context as they appear in the HTML file.

-Essentially, the HTML file is reproduced as a PDF just as it is displayed in a web browser, complete with all visual elements and styling preserved!
+Essentially, the converted HTML file to PDF will look identical to how it is displayed in a web browser, complete with all images and CSS styles preserved!

-However, if `PdfDocument.renderHtmlFileAsPdf` encounters issues in accessing or reading the HTML file, it will raise an `IOException`.
+Should there be an issue locating or opening the HTML file, `PdfDocument.renderHtmlFileAsPdf` will generate an `IOException`.

-For additional details on adjusting the PDF output through customization options, refer to the [IronPDF API Documentation for ChromePdfRenderOptions](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/render/ChromePdfRenderOptions.html).
-This resource provides guidance on how to tailor the appearance of PDFs created using the `renderHtmlFileAsPdf` method.
+For additional details on utilizing this method to tailor the aesthetics of the generated PDFs, please refer to the [IronPDF API Documentation for ChromePdfRenderOptions](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/render/ChromePdfRenderOptions.html).